DS202-at-ISU/lab-2-team-12-lab-2/README.md

 ![](README_files/figure-gfm/step4.1-1.png)<!-- -->

-\<\<\<\<\<\<\< HEAD Most properties cluster under 2,000 square feet of finished basement area.
+Most properties cluster under 2,000 square feet of finished basement area.
 Most of the points lie at or near zero sale price, which is unusual and may represent non-market transactions, data entry errors, or special cases.
 At the higher end, there are outliers with very large basement areas or exceptionally high sale prices that also warrant further investigation.

-# Aiden:

 Aiden: Range = 12.01